microsoft/onnxruntime/onnxruntime/python/tools/transformers/Dev_Guide.md

 * Expect developer has basic knowledge of C++, CUDA and python programming.
 * [Transformer Model Optimization Tool Overview](https://github.com/microsoft/onnxruntime/blob/master/onnxruntime/python/tools/transformers/README.md)
 * This guide assumes that a valid onnx model exported from the original framework is ready.
 If there is any issues with model exporting, fp16 conversion, profiling and benchmark.
 Please refer to the above link.
+* Optional: In case kernel changes are needed, here is the instruction on [building the ONNXRuntime](https://onnxruntime.ai/docs/build/) with packages on [different APIs and Language bindings](https://onnxruntime.ai/docs/build/inferencing.html#apis-and-language-bindings)

 ## Rule Of Thumb